-Those “in the know” drummed up a very distinct, sociopolitical definition of subversion long before Andy Kaufman’s variety.
+Those “in the know” drew up a very distinct, sociopolitical definition of subversion long before Andy Kaufman’s variety.
 They may deem the art form of Kaufman’s making evidence of his certifiable comedic genius now, but they had no idea what he was doing while he was doing it.
-There is also some evidence that they even cautioned him against going through with it.
+I can only guess that most of those that saw Kaufman’s act in its gestational period cautioned him against going through with it.

 “I see what you’re trying to do.
 I do,” I imagine them saying, “but I don’t think it will play well in Omaha.
 They’ll just think you’re weird, and weird doesn’t play well on the national stage, unless you’re funny-weird.”

-Many regarded being weird, in the manner embodied that beautiful adjective as just plain weird, even idiotic.
-Those in the know didn’t know or understand what he was going for.
+Many of them regarded being weird, in the manner embodied by his definition of that beautiful adjective as just plain weird, even idiotic.
+They didn’t understand what he was doing.

 The cutting-edge, comedic intelligentsia now discusses the deceased Kaufman, in a frame that suggests they were onto his act the whole time.
 They weren’t.
 They didn’t get it.
 I didn’t get it, but I was young, and I needed the assistance of repetition to lead me to the genius of being an authentic idiot, until I busied myself trying to carve out my own path to true idiocy, in my own little world.

 Andy Kaufman may not have been the first true idiot in the pantheon of comedy, but for those of us who witnessed his hilariously unfunny, idiotic behavior, it opened to us a completely new world.
-We didn’t know anyone could be so idiotic, not until Kaufman came along, broke that door down, and showed us all his furniture.
+We knew how to be idiots, but we didn’t understand the finer points of the elusive art of persuading another of our inferiority until Kaufman came along, broke that door down, and showed us all his furniture.

 Being Unfunny in Situations

-Like the knuckleball, the manner in which situational humor evolves can grow better or worse as the game goes on, but eventual success requires unshakeable devotion.
-Some will hit home runs off your pitch, and you will knock out an occasional mascot with a wild one, but for situational jokes to be effective, they can’t just be another pitch in your arsenal.
+Like the knuckleball, the manner in which situational humor evolves can grow better or worse as the game goes on, but eventual success requires unshakeable devotion to the pitch.
+Some will hit home runs off your knuckleball, and you will knock out an occasional mascot with a wild one, but for situational jokes to be effective, they can’t just be another pitch in your arsenal.
 These pitches require a commitment that will become a concentration, until it eventuates into a lifestyle that even those closest to you will have a difficult time understanding.